As Mrs. Shandig in The Runner Stumbles by Milan Stitt, The Bleecker Company 2012

 Heather E. Cunningham is primarily a stage actress located in New York City.
 She is the winner of the 2014 New York Innovative Theatre Award for Outstanding Actress in a Lead Role and has been nominated for the same award in 2019 and 2011 as well as Outstanding Ensemble that year.
 In 2007 she was named a Back Stage East "Performance to Remember."

 Heather was born in Brooklyn, New York.
-Her father, Jack, is a former set designer and her mother, Rebecca, is a retired professor of costume design and construction at Brooklyn College, as well as the author of the costume text The Magic Garment, Principles of Costume Design.
-Always knowing she wanted to be in the theatre, Heather won many performance scholarships to both the Berkeley Carroll School where she went to 7th through 12th grades, and Denison University, where she graduated with a Bachelor of Fine Arts in Theatre Performance.
+Her father, Jack, is a former set designer and his play, Women and War, is published by Samuel French.
+Her mother, Rebecca, is a retired professor of costume design and construction at Brooklyn College, as well as the author of the costume text The Magic Garment, Principles of Costume Design.
+Always knowing she wanted to be in the theater, Heather won many performance scholarships to both the Berkeley Carroll School where she went to 7th through 12th grades, and Denison University, where she graduated with a Bachelor of Fine Arts in Theatre Performance.
 Heather's first public performance was singing "Away in a Manger" for Christmas Services when she was so young she barely remembers it.